Passionate about stammering? We're here to support you in your work with people who stammer, whatever ages you work with.

-Conferences are a great way of learning from and meeting people who stammer, researchers and therapists.
+Conferences are a great way of meeting and learning from people who stammer, researchers and therapists.

 International academic conferences

-The Oxford Dysfluency Conference is held every three years, and it's a great conference to attend if you're a Speech and Language Therapist.
+The Oxford Dysfluency Conference is held every three years, and it's a great conference to attend if you're a speech & language Therapist.
 You can attend for the whole event or just go for a day - the next one is in September 2020.

 Stuttering: the Croatia Clinical Symposium runs over three days featuring a master class demonstrations.
 For further information contact: email@example.com

 International Conference on Stuttering is a three day event in Rome, for researchers and the professionals in the field of assessment and treatment of stammering.